Australia has a substantial relationship with Taiwan including trade and investment, education, tourism and

 Cross-Strait relations have become more difficult since the elections in January 2016.
 Beijing has criticised Tsai Ing-wen for failing to endorse the ‘1992 Consensus’ and has suspended official and semi-official channels of communication.

 For Taiwan, international recognition remains important.
 The United Nations and most countries – including Australia – recognise the PRC in Beijing as the sole legal government of China (as opposed to the ROC in Taipei).
-Currently fourteen states recognise Taiwan as the ROC (and thus do not have official relations with Beijing): Belize, Guatemala, Haiti, Holy See, Honduras, Marshall Islands, Nauru, Palau, Paraguay, St Lucia, St Kitts and Nevis, St Vincent and the Grenadines, Swaziland and Tuvalu.
+Currently thirteen states recognise Taiwan as the ROC (and thus do not have official relations with Beijing): Belize, Guatemala, Haiti, Holy See, Marshall Islands, Nauru, Palau, Paraguay, St Lucia, St Kitts and Nevis, St Vincent and the Grenadines, Eswatini and Tuvalu.

 Until the mid-1960s, Taiwan's economy was dominated by agriculture, especially rice and sugar production.
 One of Asia's “Four Tigers”, the development of export-oriented manufacturing transformed Taiwan's economy into one defined by urban and industrial production.
 By the 1980s, Taiwan began relocating its low technology manufacturing offshore, especially to China.
 Taiwan is now a world leader in advanced semiconductor manufacturing – a vital component in global supply chains.

 With a population of over 23 million in 2021, Taiwan has the 18th largest economy in the world, with an annual gross domestic product (GDP) of US$1.5 trillion PPP.
 Taiwan is a member of the World Trade Organization (WTO) and Asia Pacific Economic Cooperation (APEC) – as Chinese Taipei.
 Taiwan is a trade-based economy with strengths in ICT manufacturing (particularly semiconductors), petrochemical refining and plastics, metal refining and consumer products manufacturing.
 Services account for over 60 per cent of Taiwan’s GDP.

 Agriculture receives government assistance including import protection and domestic support.
 Import protection involves high tariff rates, tariff-rate quotas and special safeguard measures.
 In 2018, Taiwan’s average tariff on agricultural products was 15.9 per cent, as defined by the WTO.
 Domestic support in Taiwan includes price stabilisation measures, subsidised loans and inputs, and income support for senior farmers.
 Government intervention continues to focus on rice.